svenkreiss/svenkreiss.github.io/content/data-center-bazaar.md

 ## Why?

-I am not an expert in creating a distributed computing environment and more a user of it, but it sounds like an interesting project to implement in [Go](http://golang.org/) (Docker is written in [Go](http://golang.org/)).
+Because I need it.
+However, I am not an expert in creating a distributed computing environment and am more a user of it, but it sounds like an interesting project to implement in [Go](http://golang.org/) (Docker is written in [Go](http://golang.org/)).
 Contributions to [dockbroker on github](https://github.com/svenkreiss/dockbroker) are very welcome.